Reference Guide beginner

 • Week view: identify days where production is overloaded or underutilized for better leveling

-• Deadline flags: batches linked to orders with approaching delivery dates are highlighted
+• Deadline flags: batches linked to orders with approaching delivery dates highlighted (color-coding works well)

-• Status overlay: plan to actual comparison—how many planned batches are still in progress or unstarted on each date
+• Status overlay: plan-vs-actual comparison — how many planned batches are still in progress or unstarted on each date

 Conflict prevention in small kitchens is primarily about equipment availability and human capacity, not ingredient availability.
 Two recipes that both require the depositor for two hours cannot both be scheduled for the same two-hour window.
 The calendar makes these overlaps visible before they become problems.
 As a rule of thumb, never schedule more than 75–80% of your available production hours on any given day—leave buffer for setup, cleaning, and unexpected delays.